sjentsch/lsjDocs/Ch12/Ch12_Regression_03.rst

    :alt: Best and poor choice of regression line
    :name: fig-regression1

-   The left panel shows the sleep-grumpiness scatterplot from :numref:`fig-scatterplot2` with the best fitting regression line drawn over the top.
+   The left panel shows the scatterplot of ``dani.sleep`` and ``dani.grump`` from :numref:`fig-scatterplot2` with the best fitting regression line drawn over the top.
 Not surprisingly, the line goes through the middle of the data.
 In contrast, the right panel shows the same data, but with a very poor choice of regression line drawn over the top.

 .. ----------------------------------------------------------------------------